It's possible to move a set of columns to the end of the column series, we

 must all exist in the table.
 If you need to

-function, where columns could be placed after a specific
+could be placed after a specific column.

 Examples

-Use a portion of the countrypops
+For this example, we'll use a portion of the countrypops

-dataset to create a gt table.
-Let's
+create a simple gt table.
+Let's move the year

 countrypops |>